 The Elimination Communication (EC) method is when parents or carers train themselves to recognise cues that their baby needs to wee or poo, so they can then take them to the toilet to do their business instead of wearing a nappy.
-Also called Natural Infant Hygiene and inspired by more primitive cultures around the world, it sounds incredibly tricky (and messy!) but believe it or not it’s actually now becoming popular again with many western mums and dads – wild!
+Also called Natural Infant Hygiene and inspired by more primitive cultures around the world, it sounds incredibly tricky (and messy!) but believe it or not it’s actually now becoming popular again with many western mums and dads.

 How it works exactly

 Apparently babies (just like adults) really don’t want to poo and wee in their pants but become used to it when nappies are placed on them.
 They are actually capable of giving us signs that they need the toilet (just like when they’re hungry or tired) but if ignored they lose this ability after six months (until toddler toilet training time).
 Parents look for patterns and watch for cues, taking their baby to the bathroom when they think they need it.
-When very little they will need to be held over the toilet or sink to do their stuff and a verbal encouragement is also required such as saying “poo poo” or making a wee sound.
+When very little, they will need to be held over the toilet or sink to do their stuff and a verbal encouragement is also required such as saying “poo poo” or making a wee sound.

 Poo poo ca choo

 Eventually babies start to communicate more effectively when they need to go by touching their privates or making particular sounds – amazing!
-You can start the practice from birth or anytime, but it’s generally more effective the earlier you start as the baby has longer to get in tune with their body movements and signals.
+You can start the practice from birth or anytime, but it’s generally more effective the earlier you start as your baby has longer to get in tune with her body movements and signals.
 You don’t have to go the whole hog either, you can do EC partially or fully – e.g. nappies only for nighttime.

 Why parents do it

-One huge benefit of this method of disposing of your child’s waste is of course not having to buy (or lug around) disposable nappies, which saves a lot of money and more importantly helps reduce landfill.
+One huge benefit of this method of disposing of your child’s waste is of course not having to buy (or lug around) nappies, which saves a lot of money and more importantly helps reduce landfill.
 Sure, cloth nappies are better for the environment than disposable but EC users also save a ton of water and time not spent on hand washing.
 There is however another reason why many parents are now turning to EC and that’s the close bond that it creates.
 By following your baby’s instincts and becoming more in tune with their needs, many believe it strengthens your relationship by allowing more communication and understanding, which can also make parenting a newborn a bit easier too.

 The trouble with EC

 Poo and wee – in their clothes, on the floor and more – simple as that.
 There will be accidents ahoy in the early stages when you and your baby are learning the ropes, but even later on you could still miss these cues especially when you’re really tired or distracted.
 So if you’re not down with cleaning up urine puddles and a whole lot of poo, then maybe this isn’t for you.
-Remember though, you will need to face it during the potty or toilet training phase – which can often be really messy too.
+Remember though, you will need to face it eventually during the potty or toilet training phase – which can often be really messy too.
 Family members may struggle to understand and support this method too, particularly if you’re out in public and there’s an accident, or you’re caught dangling your bub over their sink as they’re doing a number two.